awsdocs/amazon-connect-admin-guide/doc_source/monitor-conversations.md

 Managers can monitor live conversations between agents and customers, and review past conversations\.
 To set this up, you need to add the **Set call recording** block to your contact flow, assign managers the appropriate permissions, and then show them how to monitor the conversations\.

+A conversation is recorded only when the contact is connected to an agent\.
+The contact is not recorded before then, when they are connected to the IVR\.

 **Important**
 The monitor feature works only when call recording is enabled on a contact flow\.
 For instructions on adding the **Set call recording** block to your contact flow, see [Set up Call Recording](set-up-recordings.md)\.